nigini/SWEng/offers/CSE403-SP23/material/LX29/instructions.md

    want more background.
 However, you should be able to do most of this exercise with targeted queries as opposed to reading the entirety of it.

+6. Considering we are using 8-bit integers, you will likely want to check [this page](https://microsoft.github.io/z3guide/docs/theories/Bitvectors/) with the bit-vector operations.

 ## Instructions
 The [`in-class-z3.zip`](in-class-z3.zip)
 archive contains four folders (three pairs and one set of programs).